LDuan3008/Advanced_nuclear_2021/Key model outputs/README.md

-Key model outputs used to reproduce results shown in the paper
+Key model outputs and corresponding Python codes used to reproduce results shown in the paper